dahlia-lib/spec/README.md

 and built-in solutions provided by the target language.

-For example, when implementing the `print` method/function in Python, it SHOULD accept `end`, `file`, and `sep` parameters so that it's easier to move to from the built-in `print` function.
+For example, when implementing the `print` method/function in Python, it SHOULD accept `end`, `file`, `flush`, and `sep` parameters so that it's easier to move from the built-in `print` function.

 Similarly, languages providing multiple variants of print functions (e.g.
-`print`, `println`, `printf`), SHOULD have them mirrored in the Dahlia implementation (cf. [`dahlia-rs`](https://github.com/dahlia-lib/dahlia-rs) with its `dprint!` and `dprintln!` macros).
+`print`, `println`, `printf`) SHOULD have them mirrored in the Dahlia implementation (cf. [`dahlia-rs`](https://github.com/dahlia-lib/dahlia-rs) with its `dprint!` and `dprintln!` macros).

-Furthermore, all identifiers SHOULD follow the naming conventions of the target language.
-For instance, the utility function [`clean_ansi`](#clean_ansi) should be named `cleanAnsi` when implemented in TypeScript, since most popular style guides suggest camelCase for functions.
+Finally, all identifiers SHOULD follow the naming conventions of the target language.
+For instance, the utility function [`clean_ansi`](#clean_ansi) should be named `cleanAnsi` when implemented in Java, since functions use `camelCase` there by convention.
+In cases where there's no prevalent style guide, you're free to pick the style you find most fitting.

 ### Utility functions